 As a new student, I "found" the Arboretum in 1977.
 Seeing the strange blooms, I literally ran back to upper campus, thinking I had stumbled on a secret alien experiment.
-In January, 2000, I took the Volunteer Training classes and began propagating, helping at events and plant sales, volunteering at Norrie's, and serving on the Arboretum Associates Board.
+In January, 2000, I took the Volunteer Training classes and began propagating, helping at events and plant sales, volunteering at Norrie's, and serving on the Arboretum Associates (now Friends of the UCSC Arboretum) Board.
 I was hired at the Arboretum in Spring 2002.
 Currently, I coordinate office functions such as phones and walk-ins, accounts payable and receivable, memberships and gifts.
 I also help coordinate volunteers for events, plant sales, and the numerous volunteer programs at the Arboretum.

 Phone: 427-2998, voicemail ext: 105